Teacher Retirement System of Texas Sells 14,536 Shares of Global Payments Inc. (NYSE:GPN)

-Teacher Retirement System of Texas cut its holdings in shares of Global Payments Inc. (NYSE:GPN – Get Rating) by 32.2% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 30,569 shares of the business services provider’s stock after selling 14,536 shares during the quarter.
-Teacher Retirement System of Texas’ holdings in Global Payments were worth $3,036,000 as of its most recent SEC filing.
+Teacher Retirement System of Texas cut its holdings in shares of Global Payments Inc. (NYSE:GPN – Get Rating) by 32.2% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 30,569 shares of the business services provider’s stock after selling 14,536 shares during the period.
+Teacher Retirement System of Texas’ holdings in Global Payments were worth $3,036,000 at the end of the most recent quarter.

-A number of research analysts have commented on GPN shares.
-Evercore ISI started coverage on Global Payments in a report on Friday, May 5th.
-They issued a $116.00 price objective on the stock.
-Robert W. Baird upgraded Global Payments from a “neutral” rating to an “outperform” rating and upped their target price for the company from $130.00 to $156.00 in a research report on Wednesday, April 19th.
-51job reiterated a “maintains” rating on shares of Global Payments in a research report on Thursday, May 4th.
-Stephens reiterated an “overweight” rating and set a $135.00 target price on shares of Global Payments in a research report on Monday, February 13th.
-Finally, KeyCorp upped their target price on Global Payments from $115.00 to $125.00 in a research report on Monday, April 24th.
-One analyst has rated the stock with a sell rating, six have issued a hold rating and seventeen have issued a buy rating to the stock.
-According to data from MarketBeat, Global Payments currently has a consensus rating of “Moderate Buy” and a consensus target price of $146.30.
+A number of research analysts have recently commented on GPN shares.
+KeyCorp increased their price target on Global Payments from $115.00 to $125.00 in a research note on Monday, April 24th.
+JPMorgan Chase & Co. initiated coverage on Global Payments in a research report on Tuesday, April 18th.
+They set a “neutral” rating and a $124.00 target price for the company.
+Evercore ISI initiated coverage on Global Payments in a research report on Friday, May 5th.
+They set a $116.00 target price for the company.
+Citigroup initiated coverage on Global Payments in a research report on Friday, April 28th.
+They set a “buy” rating and a $136.00 target price for the company.
+Finally, 51job reaffirmed a “maintains” rating on shares of Global Payments in a research report on Thursday, May 4th.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating and seventeen have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of $146.30.

-Global Payments (NYSE:GPN – Get Rating) last issued its quarterly earnings results on Monday, May 1st.
-The business services provider reported $2.40 earnings per share for the quarter, beating the consensus estimate of $2.31 by $0.09.
+Global Payments (NYSE:GPN – Get Rating) last released its quarterly earnings results on Monday, May 1st.
+The business services provider reported $2.40 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.31 by $0.09.
+The business had revenue of $2.29 billion during the quarter, compared to the consensus estimate of $2.01 billion.
 Global Payments had a positive return on equity of 10.67% and a negative net margin of 1.58%.
-The company had revenue of $2.29 billion during the quarter, compared to analysts’ expectations of $2.01 billion.
-During the same quarter in the prior year, the firm posted $1.97 earnings per share.
-The business’s quarterly revenue was up 6.3% on a year-over-year basis.
-As a group, analysts expect that Global Payments Inc. will post 9.63 earnings per share for the current year.
+The company’s quarterly revenue was up 6.3% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $1.97 EPS.
+On average, sell-side analysts anticipate that Global Payments Inc. will post 9.63 earnings per share for the current fiscal year.

 Global Payments Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, June 30th.
-Investors of record on Thursday, June 15th will be paid a dividend of $0.25 per share.
+The business also recently declared a quarterly dividend, which will be paid on Friday, June 30th.
+Shareholders of record on Thursday, June 15th will be paid a dividend of $0.25 per share.
 The ex-dividend date of this dividend is Wednesday, June 14th.
-This represents a $1.00 annualized dividend and a yield of 1.00%.
-Global Payments’s dividend payout ratio is currently -212.76%.
+This represents a $1.00 dividend on an annualized basis and a yield of 1.00%.
+Global Payments’s dividend payout ratio (DPR) is currently -212.76%.

 Global Payments, Inc engages in the provision of payment technology and software solutions.
 It operates through the following segments: Merchant Solutions, Issuer Solutions and Business & Consumer Solutions.
 The Merchant Solutions segment provides payments technology and software solutions to customers globally.